pyjamabrah/pyjamabrah-community-contributions/debugging-arm64-day0-problem-setup/index.md

 Debugging is like being a detective in a crime drama.
 Your code is the crime scene, it is behaving weirdly.
 You know like it’s crashing, or just not doing what you expect.
 I would define the process of debugging roughly as,

 "Debugging is the process of finding the culprit (the bug) by figuring out the clues (the stack traces for e.g.), analyzing evidence (the registers and memory contents) and then forming a theory to explain the observations and findings.
-In this one we will focus on one such compartively simpler example where this flow is seen.
+In this one we will focus on one such comparatively simpler example where this flow is seen.

 In embedded systems, this gets a bit trickier because we’re often dealing with low-level hardware, limited resources, and complex systems interacting with multiple components.
 But, we also have some very awesome tools at our disposal which we will get introduced to in this article.